 Recent technological developments have contributed to the tourism sector's breakthrough in product and service provision.
 Among these technological advances, virtual reality is a potential tool for tourism development when fulfilling tourists' needs in the digital transformation era and confronting risks.
 Applying virtual reality in tourism or virtual tourism has received significant attention from research communities.
-However, the terms of virtual tourism are still new on the agenda of research, invoking different perceptions and approaches.
-This study analyzed previous research on virtual tourism and provides a narrative overview of the documents.
-The general objective of the research is to provide a basic understanding of virtual tourism by reviewing and analyzing prior relevant research on virtual tourism published on a wide range of sources.
+However, the terms of virtual the documents.
+The general objective of the research is to provide a basic understanding of virtual tourism by reviewing and analyzing prior relevant research on virtual tourism. tourism are still new on the agenda of research, invoking different perceptions and approaches. on a wide range of sources.
 This paper tried to construct a systematic classification of some commonly highlighted points of view in virtual tourism.
 The results indicate this new kind of tourism should receive ongoing research attention, with popular notions including concept, advantages, applications and disadvantages, relationship with physical tourism, experiences and attitudes of tourists, and research methods.
 A future research agenda and some controversial points of virtual tourism are also mentioned in this research.
-The key findings of this study contribute to a thorough understanding of virtual tourism, as a new and considerable kind of tourism.
+The key findings of on Duc Thang this study contribute to a thorough understanding of virtual tourism, as a new and considerable kind of tourism.